InspiryThemes/medicalpress-doc/docs/appointment-form.md

 7. For spam protection we offer **google reCaptcha** support that you can enable for your home page appointment form as well.
 ![Appointment Form reCaptcha](images/appointment/recaptcha.png)

+You can read more about it by going to reCaptcha setup option.
+Please see the [reCaptcha Config](google-recaptcha.md) for further details.